-- (1) Competency: All treatment staff shall: - (a) Have knowledge, skills, and abilities demonstrating competence in the following essential job functions: treatment of substance-related disorders including client evaluation and individual, group, family, and other counseling techniques; program policies and procedures for client case management and record keeping; and accountability for recording information in the client files assigned to them consistent with those policies and procedures and these rules; - (b) Demonstrate by conduct the competencies required by this rule and compliance with the program policies and procedures implementing these rules; - (c) Be periodically reviewed, not less than once a year, for his or her actual experience and conduct to determine whether the counselor's performance demonstrates the competencies required in these rules and whether the counselor is complying with the policies and procedures mandated by these rules; and - (d) Except as provided in section (4) or (5) of this rule, hold a current certification or license in addiction counseling or hold a current license as a health or allied provider issued by a state licensing body. - (2) Certification: For treatment staff holding a certification or license in addiction counseling, qualifications for the certificate or license must have included at least: - (a) 1,000 hours of supervised experience in alcohol/drug abuse counseling; - (b) 150 contact hours of education and training in alcoholism and drug abuse related subjects; and - (c) Successful completion of a written objective examination or portfolio review by the certifying body. - (3) Licensure/Registration: For treatment staff holding a health or allied provider license, such license/registration shall have been issued by one of the following state bodies and the staff person must possess documentation of at least 60 contact hours of academic or continuing professional education in the treatment of alcohol and drug-related disorders: - (a) Board of Medical Examiners; - (b) Board of Psychologist Examiners; - (c) Board of Clinical Social Workers; - (d) Board of Licensed Professional Counselors and Therapists; - (e) Board of Nursing - (4) Existing Staff: Existing staff of residential programs who do not hold a certificate/license that meets the standards identified in section (2) or (3) of this rule must apply to a qualified credentialing organization or state licensing board within three months of the effective date of this rule and achieve certification or licensure meeting the standards of section (2) or (3) of this rule within 36 months of the application date. - (5) New Hires: New hires need not hold a qualified certificate/license but those who do not must make application within six months of employment and receive the credential/license within 36 months of the application. - (6) Recovering Individuals: For an individual recovering from a substance abuse related disorder, the performance of a counselor's essential job functions in connection with staff and clients who themselves may be trying to recover from a substance abuse related disorder demands that an applicant or person hired as a counselor be able to demonstrate continuous sobriety under nonresidential, independent living conditions for the immediate past two years.
+(1) Competency: All treatment staff shall:

+(a) Have knowledge, skills, and abilities demonstrating competence in the following essential job functions: treatment of substance-related disorders including client evaluation and individual, group, family, and other counseling techniques; program policies and procedures for client case management and record keeping; and accountability for recording information in the client files assigned to them consistent with those policies and procedures and these rules;

+(b) Demonstrate by conduct the competencies required by this rule and compliance with the program policies and procedures implementing these rules; and

+(c) Except as provided in section (4) or (5) of this rule, hold a current certification or license in addiction counseling or hold a current license as a health or allied provider issued by a state licensing body.

+(2) Certification: For treatment staff holding a certification or license in addiction counseling, qualifications for the certificate or license must have included at least:

+(a) 1,000 hours of supervised experience in alcohol/drug abuse counseling;

+(b) 150 contact hours of education and training in alcoholism and drug abuse related subjects; and

+(c) Successful completion of a written objective examination or portfolio review by the certifying body.

+(3) Licensure/Registration: For treatment staff holding a health or allied provider license, such license/registration shall have been issued by one of the following state bodies and the staff person must possess documentation of at least 60 contact hours of academic or continuing professional education in the treatment of alcohol and drug-related disorders:

+(d) Board of Licensed Professional Counselors and Therapists;

+or

+(4) Existing Staff: Existing staff of residential programs who do not hold a certificate/license that meets the standards identified in section (2) or (3) of this rule must apply to a qualified credentialing organization or state licensing board within three months of the effective date of this rule and achieve certification or licensure meeting the standards of section (2) or (3) of this rule within 36 months of the application date.

+(5) New Hires: New hires need not hold a qualified certificate/license but those who do not must make application within six months of employment and receive the credential/license within 36 months of the application date.

+(6) Recovering Individuals: For an individual recovering from a substance abuse related disorder, the performance of a counselor's essential job functions in connection with staff and clients who themselves may be trying to recover from a substance abuse related disorder demands that an applicant or person hired as a counselor be able to demonstrate continuous sobriety under nonresidential, independent living conditions for the immediate past two years.

+(7) Interns/Students: Interns/students who do not meet the requirements of section (1) of this rule may provide clinical services if closely supervised by qualified staff pursuant to an established written plan.

 Stats.
-Implemented: ORS 430.265 - ORS 430.335, ORS 430.345 - ORS 430.380, ORS 430.405 - ORS 430.700 & ORS 813 ef.
-6-1-00 thru 11-27-00
+Implemented: ORS 430.265 - ORS 430.335, ORS 430.345 - ORS 430.380, ORS 430.405 - ORS 430.700 & ORS 813

 Hist.: ADAP 1-1995, f. & cert. ef.
 7-25-95; ADAP 1-2000(Temp), f.
-5-11-00, cert.
+5-11-00, cert. ef.
+6-1-00 thru 11-27-00; ADAP 2-2000, f.
+11-22-00, cert. ef.
+11-27-00